 FEES & POLICIES

-School Lunch and Snack is charged at approximately £261 per term (calculated at £4.35 per day)
+School Lunch and Snack is charged at approximately £281 per term (this works out at £4.69 per day)

 We have a monthly payment option with School Fee Plan.
 They charge 2.99% and take fees via direct debit.
 An example as follows: Three terms fees totals £9,504.
 The interest charge at 2.99% is £284, making the total loaned £9,788.
 And the monthly charge (by direct debit) at £816.